 The only traveling companion who hadn’t exhausted his tolerance days ago was Piper’s fetus.
 By Ohio, he’d have traded either of his hands for a mute button for Piper.
-The first time she passed out in the passenger seat, he melted with relief—until she started chattering in her sleep about turkey sandwiches and rollercoasters.
+The first time she passed out in the passenger seat, he melted with relief — until she started chattering in her sleep about turkey sandwiches and roller coasters.
 Matt carried on as if completely unbothered by the relentless noise, presumably because years of beating things with sticks had destroyed his hearing.

-Piper’s sleeptalking almost made him miss her endless questions about Gin.
+Piper’s sleeptalking almost made Lex miss her endless questions about Gin.
 The only ones he hadn’t answered were the ones about Perry-Greene as a couple.
 While they were together, he’d been fiercely protective of Gin’s privacy, which had been under attack since her television debut at age five.
 Now, he protected his memories, which dissolved like burning celluloid when examined under the unforgiving light of sobriety.

 Matt was right to call him a coward.
 He’d rather run into the woods than see confirmation in Gin’s eyes that the happiest time of his life had been nothing but torment for her because of him.

 But why extend the offer if he’d been as much of a nightmare to live with as he suspected?
-She could have offered this job to a million other songwriters and let them fight for the privilege.
+She could have offered this job to a thousand other songwriters and let them fight for the privilege.
 Hell, she could have written the music herself.
 The movies layered with her own music had, by far, the greatest resonance as a result of the creator’s hand shaping every sight and sound.
-A madman may have cut her singing voice from her throat ten years ago, but she could still write a song every bit as well as Lex could.
+A madman may have cut her singing voice from her throat ten years ago, but she could still write a song as well as Lex could.

-Maybe better since fear, historically, had not enhanced his creativity.
+Possibly better since fear, historically, had not enhanced his creativity.
 Heartache?
 Sure.
 Anger?
 Even better.
 Fear?
 His policy was to avoid it as long as possible, race through the ordeal to get it over with, and then marvel at the gullibility of critics whose harshest criticism for cowardly work was a lateral move rather than the creative leap we’ve come to expect from Lex Perry.

 Lateral movement was better than sitting on his ass.
-Time to face the boogeyman—not Gin, but the image of himself she would reflect back to him.
+Time to face the boogeyman — not Gin, but the image of himself she would reflect back to him.